 What was your first career?

-What led to you setting up your business?
+What led to you setting up a new fashion brand?

 I had been working in an organisation providing facilitation to production companies wanting to make film and TV productions in the English regions (i.e.: we would help them find locations, crew and studios and liaise with the relevant local authorities to enable roads to be closed, etc.), but some people in my organisation were being made redundant – including my line manager, with whom I got on particularly well – and morale was at a very low ebb.
 I had been toying with the idea of a tall clothing brand for many years, but it was only when I met a bunch of my husband’s friends, who were all self-employed (as is my husband), that I really started to look into it in any detail.
 Running your own business sounded challenging but enjoyable and I liked the idea of being my own boss.
 I then sold a property that I co-owned and so had some cash behind me and it seemed like the perfect opportunity.